-Claire headed MindaNews TV, the now defunct convergence media component of MindaNews where she also worked as a correspondent and travel editor.
-In the past, Claire has taught in the Creative Writing and Media Arts programs of the University of the Philippines Mindanao and recently was a Visiting Lecturer at the Convergent Media Lab of the Cheung Kong School of Journalism and Communications in the People’s Republic of China.
+Claire is currently an Assistant Professor of the Communication and Media Studies program of the University of the Philippines Visayas.
+In the past she headed MindaNews TV, the now defunct convergence media component of MindaNews where she also worked as a correspondent and travel editor.
+She also taught in the Creative Writing and Media Arts programs of the University of the Philippines Mindanao and recently was a Visiting Lecturer at the Convergent Media Lab of the Cheung Kong School of Journalism and Communications in the People’s Republic of China.

 Cinematography reel: www.vimeo.com/manueldomes

 Lendz Barinque is a filmmaker and producer who has helped produce several feature films and documentaries distributed nationwide and screened in international film festivals.
 He received a Diploma in Digital Filmmaking at the International Academy for Film and Television before he set out to pursuing a Bachelors degree in Creative Writing at Silliman University.

 Marius Angelo Monsanto is a graphics designer and animator based in Brisbane, Australia.
 Born and raised in Davao City, Philippines, Marius holds a Bachelor of Arts degree in Creative Writing from the University of the Philippines Mindanao.
 He is also a published writer of poetry and creative nonfiction.
 Currently, he is pursuing an Associate Degree in Design (Graphic Design) at the SAE Creative Media Institute in Brisbane.

 Roan Ng is a professional actress, a storyteller, and an advocate for veganism and compassionate choices .
 She has acted in several short films, and feature-length films screened in the Philippines and in international film festivals.
 She currently also hosts events organized in the country.
 On her free time, she writes poetry and prose.